Master of Science in Nursing Nurse Educator Online

 • Official transcripts

-• Bachelor’s degree in nursing
+• Bachelor’s degree in nursing with a GPA of 3.0

-1. A completed Graduate School application.
+1. Complete Graduate School application.

 2. Official transcripts of all college work.

-2. The student is distance-based and will not be practicing in North Carolina while enrolled in school and has the licensure or eligibility for licensure in their primary state of residence.
+2. The student is distance-based and will not be practicing in North Carolina while enrolled in school and has the licensure or eligibility for licensure in their primary state of residence

-6. Baccalaureate degree in nursing from a nationally accredited program.
+4. Baccalaureate degree in nursing from a nationally accredited program.

-9. Selection of preferred start date, based on available sessions at the time of application or decision.
+8. Select the preferred start date, based on available sessions at the time of application or decision.

-12. Application and supplemental documents must be submitted by the published deadline.
+9. Application and supplemental documents must be submitted by the published deadline.

 Additional Information